George Wightwick: Plymouth

 Wightwick, who was a member of The Plymouth Institution (now The Plymouth Athenaeum), was well known in Plymouth as an architect and as an amateur actor and comedian.

 He completed designs by Foulston for Bodmin County Lunatic Asylum and designed the Plymouth Mechanics' Institute, Athenaeum Terrace, the Esplanade, the Devon and Cornwall Female Orphan Asylum and the Post Office at Devonport.

 In Devon, he designed Calverleigh Court, and Watermouth Castle, near Ilfracombe.

 Work in Cornwall

-Among the buildings that he designed in Cornwall were Luxtowe House in Liskeard, Trevarno near Helston, Penquite Manor at Golant, and alterations to Tregrehan House at St Blazey.
+Among the buildings that he designed in Cornwall were Luxtowe House in Liskeard, Trevarno near Helston, Penquite Manor at Golant, Compass Point storm tower near Bude, and alterations to Tregrehan House at St Blazey.